plazi/arcadia-project/modelling_treatment_citations.md

 >[citations] of all the names that have been used in published references to [the described] taxon

-Therefore, from any treatment, and from treatment to cited treatment, a extensive citation network may be derived the entire history of understanding of a taxon to a given point.
+Therefore, from any treatment, and from treatment to cited treatment, a extensive citation network may be derived revealing the entire history of understanding of a taxon to a given point.
 This is valuable in many cases, such as when work in one domain (say environmental policy) is based on a taxon name which have been superseded as the accepted name.

 As significant citeable entities, treatments and their citations would benefit from more precise modeling to enable more effective use of the information latent in their content and among their relations.